elunna/nerfhack-changelog/README.md

 * To prevent a phoenix from exploding or leaving an egg, you must cancel it or stone it
 * To prevent a phoenix egg from hatching, you can also cancel it
 * Lowered their MC protection from 40 to 20
+* Phoenixes now resist cold
+* Phoenixes have a fierce hatred toward undead and grudge them.

 **Orb Weaver:**
 * A brand new monster debuting in NerfHack